Low Pressure - Stormrider Guides

 Weather

 Morocco’s central surfzone is a semi-tropical venue.
 The winter climate is warm days, chilly nights and some rainfall.
-In Agadir, you may see 40mm of rain a month in mid-winter, making the rivermouth breaks very dirty.
+You may see 40mm of rain a month in mid-winter, making the rivermouth breaks very dirty.
 Summer gets extremely hot with virtually no rain.
 With minimum watertemps at 16°c (60°F), a 2mm short-sleeve fullsuit is ideal or a springy either side of winter.

 Morocco is a sensory feast full of amazing natural and cultural beauty.
-Unforgettable sights close to Agadir include the edge of the incomparable Sahara desert, best seen around the small Oasis of Tata or to the east of Goulmine.
-Check the snow capped mountains of the High Atlas (ski resorts), or the Anti Atlas around Tafaroute.
-A trip around the ancient medina city of Marrakesh with its colourful souks is a must.
+The artistic commune of Essaouira has been a trading base for 1000 years and its Medina is well worth a visit.
+Another Medina city Marrakech takes this experience to another level, a trip around the colourful souks is a must.
+Further afield the edge of the incomparable Sahara Desert (7h drive), best seen around the small Oasis of Tata or to the east of Goulmine.
+Check the snow capped mountains of the High Atlas (ski resorts are 4h drive), or the Anti Atlas around Tafraroute (5h drive).